hyl3rid/blog/data/blog/ravioli.md

 ⦁ Add water in a large pot, season it with salt, add oil and bring it to a boil.
 Add ravioli and cook for 5 minutes.
 ⦁ Strain the raviolis with a colander and serve with sauce.

-**For The Sauce:**
+**For the sauce:**
 ⦁ Meanwhile, heat oil in a pan over medium heat.
 ⦁ Add heavy cream, white wine, thyme, salt, and pepper.
-⦁ Once the mixture begins boiling, lower the heat and let it simmer until it has the desired consistency.
+⦁ Once the mixture begins boiling, let the sauce boil until it has the desired consistency.
 ⦁ Add parmesan cheese and mix well.
 ⦁ Add cooked ravioli straight from the boiling pot and toss.
 ⦁ Serve.

-**Note:** You may add mozzarella or cheddar the melts while boiling the cream to add more flavor and consistency.
+**Note:** You may add mozzarella or cheddar while boiling the cream to add more flavor and consistency.